Configuring Country and Number Validation Rules

 Testing a Number Pattern

-Enter the number in the Test field for that rule.
+Enter a number in the Test Phone Number field.
 The number fails the rule's validation test if the number belongs to a country that is not added to that rule or if the number matches any one of the defined blocked number patterns.